What Is Identity Theft Insurance? Do You Really Need It?

 • Filing a police report with details of the fraudulent activity

-• Using FTC’s Identity Theft Hotline
+• Using the Federal Trade Commission’s (FTC) Identity Theft Hotline

 • Filing for specific benefits outlined in your insurance policy